Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-One of the design strategies is slotting the transmission frame, where each active user randomly picks one or a few slots to transmit its data depending on the exact setting.
-In this direction, Ordentlich and Polyanskiy propose the first practical scheme for URA in \cite{ordentlich}, where a concatenated coding scheme is considered combined with the $T$-fold ALOHA protocol. $T$-fold ALOHA is an approach similar to slotted ALOHA in the sense that the users choose a random sub-block (slot) to transmit their packets, but in the slotted ALOHA, packets are lost in the case of a collision.
+One of the design strategies is slotting the transmission frame, where each active user randomly picks one or a few slots to transmit its data, depending on the exact setting.
+In this direction, Ordentlich and Polyanskiy propose the first practical scheme for URA in \cite{ordentlich}, where a concatenated coding scheme combined with the $T$-fold ALOHA protocol is considered. $T$-fold ALOHA is an approach similar to slotted ALOHA in the sense that the users choose a random sub-block (slot) to transmit their packets, but in slotted ALOHA, packets are lost in the case of a collision.
 However, in $T$-fold ALOHA, $T$ or fewer users can be simultaneously decoded in each slot.
 In \cite{ordentlich}, each user randomly chooses one slot to transmit its message.
-The concatenated coding scheme consists of an inner binary linear code which is used to decode the modulo-2 sum of the codewords transmitted within a slot and an outer code to recover the individual messages.
+This concatenated coding scheme consists of an inner binary linear code, which is used to decode the modulo-2 sum of the codewords transmitted within a slot, and an outer code to recover the individual messages.
 Many off-the-shelf codes can be used for the inner code.
 The authors construct the outer code from the columns of a $T$-error correcting Bose–Chaudhuri–Hocquenghem (BCH) code.
 This scheme suffers in terms of energy efficiency as the performance gap with the random coding bound is about 20 dB when the number of active users is 300.
-Its performance is significantly improved in \cite{zhang2024improved}, where the authors employ a concatenated coding scheme with polar and BCH codes as the inner and outer codes, respectively, and propose a decoding approach exchanging the information between inner and outer decoding.
+Its performance is significantly improved in \cite{zhang2024improved} (by up to 18 dB), where the authors employ a concatenated coding scheme with polar and BCH codes as inner and outer codes, respectively, and propose a decoding approach that exchanges information between inner and outer decoders.
+Specifically, all the candidate codewords from the inner successive cancellation list decoding of the polar code, rather than just one, are passed to the outer BCH decoder to facilitate its error checking.
+In addition, indicators for the decoding status of the outer BCH decoder are used to enhance the inner polar decoding process.